vpangng1/wats4000-refactoring/README.md

 * Create a child component called `ErrorList` to handle display of error messages.
 Replace the error message handling in the templates of the three parent components with this child component.
 * Clean up any extraneous code, comments, or files that are unused.
 * Add comments where they would be helpful to improve the readability of the project.
+* Create a software architecture diagram for the software with revisions:
+  * Show each component used in the application.
+  * Indicate relationships between components.

 ## Stretch Goals
 If you crave an extra challenge, attempt these stretch goals: